troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 Do a lot of your projects look like this?

-We're humans and human will go for the quickest reward possible.
+We're humans and humans will go for the quickest reward possible.
 And what's the quickest reward in software development?
 Programming.
 Doing something.
 Getting shit done.
 Problem is that often you don't know what "Getting shit done" actually means.
-Usually you need to talk to a lot of people, understand problems in depth, research possible solutions, read on things, prepare an action plan of how to do things and why.
+Usually you need to talk to a lot of people, understand problems in depth, research possible solutions, read up on things, prepare an action plan of how to do things and why.
 Which is something that is not particularly rewarding and in worst case so painful, that people shy away from it.

 Someone with a structured and analytical approach will do all of the above and more **before** even writing one single line of code.